tracim/tracim/frontend_app_file/README.md

 - Uses the merge dependencies feature of Tracim (see `frontend_vendors` folder)
 - Uses [webpack.optimized.config.js](webpack.optimized.config.js)
 - Is the script used by [build_file.sh](./build_file.sh)
+- To build with source maps: `yarn run buildoptimized-dev`

 ### build the translation files